monarch-initiative/biolink-api/CONTRIBUTING.md

 ## Basic principles of the Monarch-flavored [GitHub Workflow](http://guides.github.com/overviews/flow/)

 ##### Principle 1: Work from a personal fork
-* Prior to adopting the workflow, a developer will perform a *one-time setup* to create a personal Fork of the appropriate shared repo (e.g., `monarch-app`) and will subsequently perform their development and testing on a task-specific branch within their forked repo.
+* Prior to adopting the workflow, a developer will perform a *one-time setup* to create a personal Fork of the appropriate shared repo (e.g., `biolink-api`) and will subsequently perform their development and testing on a task-specific branch within their forked repo.
 This forked repo will be associated with that developer's GitHub account, and is distinct from the shared repo managed by the Monarch Initiative.

 ##### Principle 2: Commit to personal branches of that fork
 * Changes will never be committed directly to the master branch on the shared repo.
 Rather, they will be composed as branches within the developer's forked repo, where the developer can iterate and refine their code prior to submitting it for review.